New Jersey Turnpike: 1950s to 1980s

 The New Jersey Turnpike smog accident occurred in the town of Kearny, on October 23 and 24, 1973.
 The first collision occurred at 11:20 p.m.
 EDT on the 23rd.
 Further accidents continued to occur until 2:45 a.m. the next day as cars plowed into the unseen accident ahead of them.
 Sixty-six vehicles were involved, and nine people died as a result.
 Thirty-nine suffered non-fatal injuries.
 The primary cause of the accident was related to a fire consisting of burning garbage, aggravated by foggy conditions.
 This produced an area of extremely poor visibility.

 In 1971, the authority announced plans to extend the dual-dual setup from exit 10 in Woodbridge to exit 9 in East Brunswick.
 This project was completed northbound on November 14, 1973, and southbound on January 13, 1974, and involved a major reconstruction of exit 9, replacing the underpass with an overpass and building a wider toll plaza to replace the existing one.

 On May 30, 1974, exit 7A was opened to traffic.
-The interchange, which had been planned for since 1973, connected to Interstate 195, was in part constructed to serve the nearby Six Flags Great Adventure, which opened later that year.
+The interchange, which had been planned for since 1973, connected to I-195, allowing for turnpike traffic to access the nearby Six Flags Great Adventure, which opened later that year.
 Additionally, in June, a widening of exit 15E's toll plaza was completed, with an expansion of exit 14A's following in August.

 With the completion of I-78 to the Newark Bay Extension on May 27, 1977, the interchanges toll plaza was replaced with a wider one and ramps replaced, and none of the original 1951 configuration remained.